 I was a magazine editor for over a decade, eventually becoming editor-in-chief of Popular Science, the world’s largest science and technology publication.
-I’m now a television correspondent, covering the dangerous side of science and technology for Al Jazeera and other outlets.
+I’m now a television correspondent, covering the dangerous side of science and technology.
 Since 2013, I’ve been refining a new way of telling stories: high-energy, upbeat delivery of dark and difficult topics.
 I’ve covered everything from the heroin epidemic to environmental threats to the effects of gun violence in America.
 I’ve covered elections.
 Sometimes I even do just everyday human stories.

 Thanks very much for visiting.